micro-os-plus/build-helper-xpack/README-WARNINGS.md

 # Compiler Warnings

-The general recommandation is to try to compile with as many warnings checks enabled, and explicitly disable some warnings where needed.
+The general recommendation is to try to compile with as many warnings checks enabled, and explicitly disable some warnings where needed.

-Enabling all warnings for GCC is a bit more complicated, so the minimum recomended would be to pass the build with clang `-Wall -Weverything`.
+Enabling all warnings for GCC is a bit more complicated, so the minimum recommended would be to pass the build with clang `-Wall -Weverything`.

 ## GCC